-While most potential homebuyers like to have at least one bathtub in a home, many homeowners are choosing to replace bathtub-shower combinations with shower enclosures.
+While most potential homebuyers like to have at least one bathtub in a home, many homeowners are choosing to replace bathtub-shower combinations with custom shower enclosures in St. Louis.
 These enclosures can help make a bathroom look larger and brighter, and they can be more convenient for those who prefer showers to baths.
 If you’re planning to update your home with shower enclosures, here are some things to consider.

 Consider the Space

 The first step to choosing a shower enclosure is to decide where it will go in the bathroom and carefully measure the space.
 Having the shower in a corner or in a cramped bathroom will automatically narrow down the available options.
 The size of the space will help determine the size and shape of the enclosure.

 The placement of the shower head also affects which type of shower enclosure is suitable for your bathroom because there can’t be any gaps in the areas where the shower spray will go.
 In particular, the door shouldn’t be directly in the line of fire of the shower head.
 The positioning of current plumbing components may determine the position of the shower enclosure and shower head.

 Shower enclosures come in many different shapes and can even be custom designed to suit your needs and specifications.
 They can have all straight walls or some curved walls.
 However, designs using the standard 90-degree, 135-degree and 180-degree angles will be less expensive and easier to keep clean.